-“That's one of the beautiful parts of the program,” said Carceres.
+“That's one of the beautiful parts of the program,” said Caceres.
 “I only had to work 32 hours a week to be considered full-time.”

-The residency program allows RNs to rotate through a number of different departments – from labor and delivery to orthopedics – to determine which one they’re best suited for.
-Carceres already knows she wants the cardiac track.
+She also completed a residency program that allows RNs to rotate through a number of different departments – from labor and delivery to orthopedics – to determine which one they’re best suited for.
+Caceres already knows she wants the cardiac track.

 A new day